PlayStation 3 accessories: Audio output capabilities

+Other accessories peripherals

 Memory card adapter

 The PlayStation 3 Memory Card Adapter (CECHZM1) is a device that allows data to be transferred from a PlayStation or PlayStation 2 memory card to the PlayStation 3's hard disk.
 At launch, the device did not support transferring saved game files back to a memory card, but upon the release of the PlayStation 3 system software version 1.80, the user is now able to transfer PS1 and PS2 game saves from the PS3 directly onto a physical Memory Card via the adapter.
 PlayStation 2 saved game files can also be transferred between PlayStation 3 users via other current memory card formats.
 The device connects to the PlayStation 3's USB port on one end through a USB Mini-B cable (not included with adapter, but it was included with the console itself), and features a PlayStation 2 memory card port on the other end.
 The adapter works with every PlayStation 3 model, regardless of whether it is compatible with PlayStation 2 games or not.
 The adapter was available for purchase simultaneously with the console's launch.
 The Memory Card Adapter was released on 25 May 2007 in the UK.

-Other accessories

 AC adapter charging kit

 The AC adapter (CECHZA1) charging kit allows the charging of two USB-powered devices, such as the DualShock 3, Sixaxis, PSP (2000, 3000 and Go models), wireless keypad and wireless headset via a wall power plug, eliminating the need to have a PS3 running to charge the accessories.
 It includes an AC adapter, one 1.5m/4.92 ft. long USB cable (Type A – Mini-B) and one 2 m/6.56 ft long AC power cable.

-USB 2.0 Cable Pack

-The USB 2.0 Cable Pack contains two USB cables (Type A – Mini-B) allowing controllers and other USB-powered devices to be recharged while playing a game by plugging them into the console or powered USB hub (hub must be connected to a host device, such as a console, to charge Sixaxis or DualShock 3 controllers).
-The included cables feature 24-karat gold connectors.